Tailor Brands logo

 Unique state requirements in Washington state

 Washington State requires LLCs to file an initial report filing within 120 days of incorporation.
-Additionally, all LLCs must file an annual report on or before the last day of the anniversary month of incorporation.
+Additionally, all LLCs must file Washington annual report on or before the last day of the anniversary month of incorporation.
 The associated fee is $69.
 A renewal notice is sent to the registered agent 45 days before the annual report is due.
 An EIN is required for LLCs that have employees.
 Banks also require this to open a bank account.
 Washington State also requires a state tax identification number.

 All businesses must obtain a state business license.
 The state license and most city and county licenses can be registered on the Department of Revenue website.
 If the city or town is not listed, they will have to be contacted separately.
 This information is further detailed on the Washington State Department of Licensing website.
 Depending on the nature of your business, you may have to obtain additional permits and licenses.
 Your local government office will be able to guide you on the requirements to ensure you are compliant with the law.